vdbrink/vdbrink.github.io/buy/batteries.md

 On the long end, they are cheaper because you can use them over and over again.
 You also don't have to worry about buying new ones, just recharge and reuse them!

-If you use the single used ones, and they are empty, bring them to a location where they can recycle them!
+If you use the disposables, and they are empty, bring them to a location where they can recycle them!

 These are common types of batteries:
 * [AA](#aa)